allequalit/dp/README.md

 # 영어 (English)

 # DDoS Mitigation .sh
-The program(.sh) applies to DDoS mitigation, network optimization, and performance optimization, synflooding attack defense, zram, tcpbbr (https://cloudblog.withgoogle.com/products/gcp/tcp-bbr-congestion-control-comes-to-gcp-your-internet-just-got-faster/amp/) <br><br>
+The program(.sh) applies to DDoS mitigation, network optimization, synflooding attack defense, zram, tcpbbr (https://cloudblog.withgoogle.com/products/gcp/tcp-bbr-congestion-control-comes-to-gcp-your-internet-just-got-faster/amp/) <br><br>
 The program is open source and can be used for non-commercial and commercial purposes, but redistribution is prohibited. <br><br>
 Runable Operating Systems: Ubuntu 18.04 LTS and Up <br><br>
 If your Ubuntu operating system is below Ubuntu 18.04 LTS, please run DDoS Mitigation program after you upgrade.